 |Arrival||Arrives on web platform much later than EPS||EPS is a legacy vector-based graphic, came far earlier than SVG|

 |Feature||Ideal for team wishes to move to a www workflow||Ideal for print workflow features|

-Both EPS vs SVG file format has their own set of merits and demerits.
-SVG is a de-facto standard for vector graphic on a web platform, since it’s the only choice and XML standard is compatible with web-based technologies like servlet, JSP or PHP etc. EPS, on the other hand, is based on Postscript, which is quite different from the XML standard.
+Both EPS vs SVG file format has its own set of merits and demerits.
+SVG is a de-facto standard for vector graphic on a web platform since it’s the only choice, and XML standard is compatible with web-based technologies like servlet, JSP or PHP etc. On the other hand, EPS is based on Postscript, which is quite different from the XML standard.
 It is deprecated in today’s scenario and arrived in computer technology much earlier than SVG.
 EPS is more suitable for printing workflow, which was the original intention.
-Eventually, it appeared on a landscape which was interface based and gain some pace from there-on.
+Eventually, it appeared on a landscape that was interface based and gain some pace from there-on.

-It is the user choose whether to go with EPS vs SVG format.
-If user story revolves around a web-based scenario, then SVG file format is the best choice to go for, with multiple browser support for it.
-For print workflow-based scenario, EPS would be an ideal choice since SVG lacks the printing capabilities.
+It is the user who chooses whether to go with EPS vs SVG format.
+If the user story revolves around a web-based scenario, then the SVG file format is the best choice, with multiple browser support.
+For a print workflow-based scenario, EPS would be an ideal choice since SVG lacks printing capabilities.

-This has a been a guide to the top difference between SVG vs EPS.
-Here we also discuss the SVG vs EPS key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between SVG vs EPS.
+Here we also discuss the key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more.